marwahmh/ES-Project1/README.md

 You should follow these steps to build and compile the project:

 1. After downloading the project file, run the µVision5 Project titled CoScheduler.
-2. If you would like to change the priorities of the tasks and their delay time, go to these parts in the code and change them accordingly:
+2. If you would like to change the priorities of the tasks and their delay time, go to these parts in the code and change them accordingly: SCREENSHOOT!!!
 3. You may use the QueTask() function to add tasks to the queue along with their priorities after the Init() function call.
-4. Build the project and make sure there are no errors.
+4. Build the project, load it on the Nucleo-32 Board and make sure there are no errors.

-5.
+##For Application 1
+5. Enter the threshold value (the user has a buffer of 5 characters, they can use 2 digits for the integer and another 2 fractional partions separated by a '.').
+6. Notice the output ambient temperature, and if it exceeds the threshold the LED will flash.

+##For Application 2
+5. Place an object in front of the ultrasonic sensor and vary the distance.
+6. Notice the change in duration of the beeps reflecting the distance.

 # Refrences
 1. STM32L432KC Datasheet: https://www.st.com/resource/en/datasheet/stm32l432kc.pdf